Your kitchen renovation may take longer than you thought

-So, from the first day a professional measures, it is usually almost 4 months before a customer will have a completed kitchen.
+So, from the first day a professional measure, it is usually almost 4 months before a customer will have a completed kitchen.
 It is rarely less than two months from the day the cabinets are ordered before the job is complete.

 Being aware of a realistic timeline at the start of your remodel will eliminate surprises

 Click on the photo above to watch our 211 second video following a kitchen from demolition to completion.
-The video is both entertaining and gives you insight into what’s involved in a kitchen renovation.
+The video is both entertaining and gives your insight into what’s involved in a kitchen renovation.

 I usually conclude my blogs with Julia Childs’ signature sign off – remember her recipes are so excellent because they are well planned, too.

-So plan well, enjoy the process, and when your kitchen is complete…
+So, plan well, enjoy the process, and when your kitchen is complete…

 Paul, Ray, Tom, and Julie